utopiaio/The-Rock/README.md

 Rock::halt($status, $message) // halts execution
 Rock::hash($string) // returns the hash (set via `config.php`) of the string Rock::getHeaders() // returns request headers
+Rock::MIMEIsAllowed() // MEME checking on S3
 Rock::getUrl() // returns URL
 ```

 ###Why PHP
-i don't have a choice, PHP is the only thing i can afford to host on a "production" scale
+I don't have a choice, PHP is the only thing I can afford to host on a "production" scale.

 ###License
 MIT

 ###Contribution
-any contribution is welcome!
+contributions are welcome!